 This article will help you find out the truth behind the seven most common myths about marketing and sales outsourcing.

 Business gets out of hand

-Since you are hiring a contractor and not an employee, you are left to just assumptions of how your campaign is managed because you do not have a physical oversight of how your outsourced marketing firm works.
+Since you are hiring a contractor and not an employee, you are left to just assumptions about how your campaign is managed because you do not have a physical oversight of how your outsourced marketing firm works.

 Although you can directly discuss quality, most outsourcing providers come after quantity.
 Chances are, they would submit even half-baked leads just to show performance numbers.

 Quality Assurance is one significant process in sales and marketing.
-Leads go through a qualification process which is based on your campaign specification and passes through a lead nurturing scheme to ensure that only the most qualified and high converting leads proceeds to the bottom of the sales funnel.
+Leads go through a qualification process that is based on your campaign specification and passes through a lead nurturing scheme to ensure that only the most qualified and high converting leads proceeds to the bottom of the sales funnel.

 It’s just a band-aid solution

 You can’t really expect a solid and consistent application of solutions.